elide-dev/docs/Writerside/topics/Ruby.md

 %product% can execute your Ruby applications, while integrating with other languages like JavaScript and Python.

+> Elide ships with Ruby disabled by default.
+This restriction will be lifted in a future release.
+{style="warning"}

 ```Console
 elide run --ruby ...
 ```